 This is a great meal wow your family for brunch or breakfast.
 It’s a great dish to meal prep for breakfasts for the week.

 On one of the two weekend days, we usually make a breakfast-style brunch at our house.
 Often it is pancakes or even banana muffins.
-Sometimes when we have a larger crowd I’ll make this yummy sausage potato breakfast casserole.
+Sometimes when we have a larger crowd I’ll make this yummy sausage potato breakfast casserole, or even a sausage breakfast pizza for fun.

 The idea for these delicious baked egg cups came from a trip to Costco.